Prinzhorn/skrollr-stylesheets/README.md

 If you want to ignore certain CSS files or help skrollr-stylesheets decide which stylesheets to ignore, add an empty `data-no-skrollr` attribute to the `<style>` or `<link>` element and skrollr-stylesheets will ignore the stylesheet.

-SASS
+Sass
 -----

 The above is already pretty awesome, but it gets even better.
 If you know skrollr, you probably heard about the _constants_ feature.
 Let's admit it: it does it's job, but it's ugly.

-[SASS](http://sass-lang.com/) to the rescue!
-Using SASS variables and interpolation, things can now look like this:
+[Sass](http://sass-lang.com/) to the rescue!
+Using Sass variables and interpolation, things can now look like this:

 ```scss
 $about_section_begin: 0;